cbcrg/bengen/README.md

 You can easily integrate your new MSA in Bengen by using a script that automatically does the work for you.

-In the bengen directory that you cloned you can find the `add-aligner.sh`  script.
+In the bengen directory that you cloned you can find the `add.sh`  script.

 ARGUMENTS:
  * **-n=** Name of your MSA  &emsp; &emsp; _compulsory_<br>